-- I recommend taking hiking poles with you.
+- I recommend taking hiking poles with you when planning to do any walking in the Faroe Islands.
 We really missed them.

 - Always pack a picnic and drinking water.
 A thermos with your favourite hot drink might be nice to have.

 - Make sure you have a description of the hike with you.
-According to the brochure, tourist information might help you with a digital copy of the hiking maps.
+According to the brochure, tourist information might help you with a digital copy of the hiking maps as well.